Valeriy Avdysh

-Valeriy Avdysh (11 November 1950) is a Assyrian Ukrainian football referee and former footballer who played for SC Tavriya Simferopol.
+Valeriy Avdysh (11 November 1950) is an Assyrian Ukrainian football referee and former footballer who played for SC Tavriya Simferopol.
 After retiring as a player, Avdysh became a football referee.

 Avdysh was a linesman at the exhibition game between Russia and Poland that took place on 2 June 1996 in Moscow, Russia.

 Valeriy Avdysh is a younger brother of the late Ukrainian football manager Zaya Avdysh.